The most common reason that 501c3 status gets revoked is not filing the proper 990 form on time for 3 consecutive years.

 Comprehensive Legal Services

-We serve nonprofits at every stage of development, once you have your 501c3 status back, we’re still here to help with the everyday challenges of keeping your nonprofit compliant.
+We serve nonprofits at every stage of development.
+Once you’ve gone through the process to reinstate tax exempt status, we’re still here to help with the everyday challenges of keeping your nonprofit compliant.

 Navigating 501c3 reinstatement?